telefonicaid/iot-activation/docs/BP_DataBridge_AWS_detail.md

   * [Launch it](#launch-it)

-# Data Bridge behind the cenes
+# Data Bridge behind the scenes
 Adapting the Bridge to your needs may be necessary.
 In this case you will need to know each one of the elements that compose it.